ruoyiw/rick-and-morty-characters/README.md

 ### Deployment

-This project can be easily deployed on [Vercel](https://vercel.com).
-Follow these steps:

-1. Push your code to a GitHub repository.
-2. Go to [Vercel](https://vercel.com) and import your repository.
-3. Follow the prompts to deploy your application.

-You can check out the deployed version of this project at [https://your-vercel-deployment-url.vercel.app](https://your-vercel-deployment-url.vercel.app).
+This project is deployed on [Vercel](https://vercel.com).
+You can check out the deployed version of this project at [https://rick-and-morty-characters-weld.vercel.app](https://rick-and-morty-characters-weld.vercel.app).